bsyiem/bsyiem.github.io/pages/photography.md

   #overlay_filter: 0.5

 intro:
-  - excerpt: "A collection of images taken and edited on my IPhone.
-These images reflect the various visual scenes that have captured my attention over the years."
+  - excerpt: "***A collection of images taken and edited on my IPhone.
+These images reflect the various visual scenes that have captured my attention over the years.***"

 gallery_images:
   - image_path: assets/images/photography/1.jpg